Acellera/htmd/doc/source/tutorials/system-prep/06-bicyclic-peptide.md

 ## Gotchas

 - Pass the **unbound** scaffold SMILES (with the leaving groups). `templateResidueFromSmiles` recognises the leaving-group atoms as terminal heavy atoms unmatched by the structure and strips them automatically; templating the *bound* form (no leaving groups) doesn't have enough atoms to disambiguate the MCS match.
-- `parameterizeFromSpecs` buckets canonical anchors by `(resname, is_n_term, is_c_term)`, so an N-terminal CYS, a mid-chain CYS, and a C-terminal CYS *each* get their own `.prepi`.
-Don't be surprised by three CYS-derived topology files - the cluster pipeline needs them distinct because the backbone protonation differs at each position.
+- `detectNonStandardResidues` buckets canonical anchors by `(resname, anchor_atom, partner_resname, is_n_term, is_c_term)`.
+With three CYS in three distinct chain positions you get **three** distinct buckets — and downstream `parameterizeFromSpecs` writes one `.prepi` per bucket.
+Don't be surprised by three CYS-derived topology files; the cluster pipeline needs them distinct because the backbone protonation differs at each position.
 - The same flow handles other "constrained peptide" scaffolds (TATA, TBMT, ...) - swap `LFI_SMILES` for the scaffold's SMILES and let detect emit the appropriate `ScaffoldSpec` + canonical-anchor renames.

 ## See also